myerberg/myerberg.github.io/AdvancedDataScience/USChronicDiseaseIndicators/README.md

 <br/><br/>

 ## Dataset
 The Division of Population Health within the Centers for Disease Control and Prevention (CDC) provides this publicly available dataset of U.S. Chronic Disease Indicators, with data ranging from 2001 to 2021.
-Within this "cross-cutting set" are 124 disease indicators, which allow for uniformity across different states in terms of specific definitions and collection/reporting processes.
+Within this "cross-cutting set" are 124 disease indicators, which allow for uniformity across different states and territories in terms of specific definitions and collection/reporting processes.
 The CDC falls under the U.S. Department of Health & Human Services.

 This dataset contains 1,185,676 entries; therefore, R was well-suited for the task given its ability to handle large datasets smoothly (Excel would be unusable given its limit of 1,048,576 rows).
 In terms of wrangling/cleaning the data, I was fortunate that the dataset well-maintained.
 Given this, safeguard functions within R to ignore cells with NA (empty) values were able to do most of the heavy lifting for my data wrangling process.
 I elaborate upon the data wrangling process in more detail within the Initial Questions below.

 Additionally, I made the decision to remove outliers below the 1st percentile and above the 99th percentile within the variables constituting heart failure mortality and liver disease mortality.
 These outliers highly skewed the data and prevented me from telling an insightful story.

-A visual examination of the dataset shows some columns lacking consistency in the thoroughness of their content; however, these were irrelevant for the purposes of my analysis given that I focused on mainly three columns of data: the Question column (represeting one of the 124 disease indicators), the DataValue column (representing the corresponding data value for its associated Question), and the LocationAbbr (state) column.
+A visual examination of the dataset shows some columns lacking consistency in the thoroughness of their content; however, these were irrelevant for the purposes of my analysis given that I focused on mainly three columns of data: the Question column (represeting one of the 124 disease indicators), the DataValue column (representing the corresponding data value for its associated Question), and the LocationAbbr (state/territory) column.
 <br/><br/>

 ## Initial Questions